fuzzymfx/fuzzymfx.github.io/content/neak.md

 chain.invoke("where did harrison work?")
 ```

 The code attempts to create a vector of data and then uses the vector to retrieve the answer.
 The generator breaks down the question into words and then generates a vector for each word.
-The dataset is then searched for the nearest vectors and **only** the relevant data is sent to the AI model to generate the SQL query.
+The dataset is then searched for the nearest vectors and **only** the relevant data is sent to the AI model/ LLM to generate the SQL query.

 The full code can be found here: [*Reference*](https://python.langchain.com/docs/expression_language/cookbook/retrieval)